StatsCan-adjusted regional dataUpdated March 2026

 ✓ Potential DIY scope

-• Furnace replacement in Ontario requires licensed gas technician certification for any work involving gas lines, making this largely a professional job.
+• Furnace replacement in Ontario requires licensed gas technicians certified by TSSA (Technical Standards and Safety Authority) for all gas line connections, making this largely a professional-only project.

 ✗ Requires licensed contractor